Crane LMI Computer Replacement Experts

 • Full lockout capabilities

 This customer operates an excavation and construction company in the midwest providing highway and bridge construction services as well as support to the oil and gas pipeline industry.
-This Grove crane was from the mid nineties however like many others, was in great shape and well cared for.
+This Grove crane was built in the mid nineties however was in great shape and well cared for.
 The computer system however was an old PAT DS350 GW system that had outlived its useful life.
 This project was a simple swap out of the old system for the new.
 The customer got full load carts and will have years of trouble free use of this crane computer system.

 National Boom Truck Crane